Robert Louis Stevenson: England, and back to the United States

-The Stevensons shuttled back and forth between Scotland and the Continent, finally settling in 1884 in the Westbourne district of the English seaside town of Bournemouth in Hampshire.
+The Stevensons shuttled back and forth between Scotland and the Continent (twice wintering in Davos) before finally, in 1884, settling in Westbourne in the English south-coast town of Bournemouth.
+Stevenson had moved there to benefit from its sea air.
 They lived in a house Stevenson named 'Skerryvore' after a Scottish lighthouse built by his uncle Alan.

 From April 1885, 34-year-old Stevenson had the company of the novelist Henry James.
-They had met previously in London and had recently exchanged views in journal articles on the “art of fiction” and thereafter in a correspondence in which they expressed their admiration for each other’s work.
+They had met previously in London and had recently exchanged views in journal articles on the "art of fiction" and thereafter in a correspondence in which they expressed their admiration for each other's work.
 After James had moved to Bournemouth to help support his invalid sister, Alice, he took up the invitation to pay daily visits to Skerryvore for conversation at the Stevensons' dinner table.

 Largely bedridden, Stevenson described himself as living "like a weevil in a biscuit."
 Yet, despite ill health, during his three years in Westbourne, Stevenson wrote the bulk of his most popular work: Treasure Island, Kidnapped, Strange Case of Dr Jekyll and Mr Hyde (which established his wider reputation), A Child's Garden of Verses and Underwoods.

-Thomas Stevenson died in 1887 leaving his 36-year-old son feeling free to follow the advice of his physician to try a complete change of climate.
+Thomas Stevenson died in 1887, leaving his 36-year-old son feeling free to follow the advice of his physician to try a complete change of climate.
 Stevenson headed for Colorado with his widowed mother and family.
 But after landing in New York, they decided to spend the winter in the Adirondacks at a cure cottage now known as Stevenson Cottage at Saranac Lake, New York.
-During the intensely cold winter, Stevenson wrote some of his best essays, including Pulvis et Umbra.
+During the intensely cold winter, Stevenson wrote some of his best-known essays, including "Pulvis et Umbra".
 He also began The Master of Ballantrae and lightheartedly planned a cruise to the southern Pacific Ocean for the following summer.